How to Monitor Caching Database Performance

 Database metrics monitor the performance of the database itself.
 This data can help assess the health of the database, pinpoint performance bottlenecks, and identify unusual use patterns that may indicate an application bug or security breach.

-View Redis Metrics
+View Caching Metrics

 The Insights tab of a Managed Database cluster